awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 1. Under **Preview and create**, review the alarm configuration\.
 Then choose **Create alarm**\.

-## 3\.3 – Ensure a log metric filter and alarm exist for usage of "root" account<a name="securityhub-cis-controls-3.3"></a>
+## 3\.3 – Ensure a log metric filter and alarm exist for usage of root user<a name="securityhub-cis-controls-3.3"></a>

 **Severity:** Low

 **AWS Config rule:** None

+**Schedule type:** Periodic

 You can do real\-time monitoring of API calls directing CloudTrail logs to CloudWatch Logs and establishing corresponding metric filters and alarms\.

-CIS recommends that you create a metric filter and alarm for root login attempts\.
-Monitoring for root account logins provides visibility into the use of a fully privileged account and an opportunity to reduce the use of it\.
+CIS recommends that you create a metric filter and alarm for root user login attempts\.
+Monitoring for root user logins provides visibility into the use of a fully privileged account and an opportunity to reduce the use of it\.

 To run this check, Security Hub uses custom logic to perform the exact audit steps prescribed for control 3\.3 in the [CIS AWS Foundations Benchmark v1\.2](https://d1.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf)\.
 This control fails if the exact metric filters prescribed by CIS are not used\.
 Additional fields or terms cannot be added to the metric filters\.